Raghul-M/Devops/README.md

 ## Contribute

 This repository is open for contributions!
 If you find any mistakes or want to add more content, feel free to fork the repository and submit a pull request.
 Your contributions are welcome and appreciated!
+Refer [Contribution.md](Contribution.md)
+Contributions are welcome!
+Please fork the repository, create a new branch, and submit a pull request.

+## License:
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 Created by [Raghul M](https://github.com/Raghul-M).